hbrobotics/hbrc_ros_robot_platform/software/README.md

      sudo ln -s /usr/share/misc /usr/share/hwdata  # Only need to do once

      # Do on reboot:
+     # Note that usbipd is in /usr/bin/usbipd  not  /usr/sbin/usbipd
      sudo modprobe usbip-core  # Not needed
      *sudo modprobe usbip-host
      *lsmod | grep usbip